kperrine/minutesynth/docs/intro.md

 voice.r$([osc1, osc2])
 ```

-When we make the oscillators, we set the "start time" `s:` parameter to `-1` which means "defer starting".
+When we make the oscillators in this example, we set the "start time" `s:` parameter to `-1` which means "defer starting".
 We can then add in this fine-tuned control for switching the oscillators on and off:

 ```javascript
 let now = M$.now()